glassesneo/OOlib/README.md

 ```

 ## ✨Features
-- `class` macro
+- `class`
     - Automatic generation of constructor
     - `self` inserted in procedures
-    - all routines (e.g., method, converter, template) with the only exception of macro
+    - All routines (e.g., method, converter, template) are supported, excluding macro
-- `protocol` macro
+- `protocol`
-    - Provide an Kotlin-like interface
+    - A Kotlin-like interface
-    - defining setter/getter
+    - Defining setter/getter
+- `construct`
+    - An easy way to declare a class without `class`, only supporting normal class
+- `protocoled`
+    - The same as `construct`, but for interface
+- `isInstanceOf` for checking if a variable is an instance of a class or can be converted into a protocol

 ## Changelog
 See [CHANGELOG](https://github.com/Glasses-Neo/OOlib/blob/develop/CHANGELOG.md)